tlevine/openstat/readme.md

     ./open-data-companies/plot.png
     ./open-data-companies/interview.md.gpg

+Run this to make sure that the repository is structured like this.

 Here are the exceptional files.
+They are all in the root of the repository.

 * The file you are reading (`readme.md`)
 * The `.git` directory
 * GPG public keys (`tom.key` and `ingrid.key`)

-Run this to make sure that the repository is structured like this.
+* The `bin` directory
+* The `Makefile`